Cape Town Stadium: Naming

+In this regard, Peter-John Veldhuizen, chairperson of the Board of the Cape Town Stadium (RF) Soc Ltd said: "DHL’s contribution as our naming rights partner has certainly made a significant impact on the bottom line of the business".
+As a result, in 2022–2022 the revenue target was exceeded by 30% and the grant funding from the City of Cape Town was reduced from R61m to R42m.

 Previous stadium

 The stadium is adjacent to the site of the original 18,000 seater stadium Green Point Stadium.
 It replaces a portion of the Metropolitan Golf Club site which has now been realigned.

 The previous stadium, originally constructed in 1897 and which was partly demolished in 2007 and rebuilt in 2013 as the Green Point Athletics Stadium, was a multi-purpose stadium used for cycling, athletics, cricket and soccer.
 Later used mainly for soccer matches, it was the home ground of Santos Football Club and Ajax Cape Town at different points.
 It also hosted music concerts, including the November 2003 46664 Concert for the benefit of AIDS victims.
 The section of the old stadium that remained was redeveloped into the Green Point Athletics Stadium, which opened in 2015 with a seating capacity of 4500.

 Design

 Construction of the Cape Town Stadium, located on the Green Point Common, began in March 2007.

 In 33 months, joint venture contractors Murray & Roberts, now known as Concor and WBHO completed the project at a cost of R4.4billion – or approximately US$600million.

-The project architects were an association between GMP Architects of Germany and two local firms, Louis Karol and Associates and Point Architects.
+The project architects were an association between GMP Architects of Germany and local firms, Louis Karol Architects and the joint venture practice Point Architects comprising Comrie Wilkinson Architects and Urban Designers, Jakupa Architects and Urban Designers, Munnik Visser Architects and Paragon Architects.
+The lead urban designer for the 18hactare stadium precinct was Henri Comrie.

 The structural engineers comprised a joint venture between BKS, Henry Fagan & Partners, KFD Wilkinson, Goba, Iliso and Arcus Gibb.